Why an Interest Free Loan May Not Be as Cheap as You Think

 Why Borrow with RateSetter?

-With rates from as low as 8.81% per annum, RateSetter offers rates up to 6% lower than the banks.
-While this is still 8.81% more than a no interest loan, you’re not having to pay an inflated purchase price, or a number of fees throughout the life of your loan.
+With rates from as low as 6.50% per annum, RateSetter is one of the most affordable and valuable loans available.
+While this is still 6.50% more than a no interest loan, you’re not having to pay an inflated purchase price, or a number of fees throughout the life of your loan.

 Fast Online Applications